INTERSECT-training/packaging/_episodes/02-code-to-package.md

 > ### Package naming
 >
-> The PEP8 style guide reccomends short, all-lowercase package names.
+> The PEP8 style guide recommends short, all-lowercase package names.
 The use of underscores is also discouraged.
 >
 > It's a good idea to keep package names short so that it is easier to remember and type.
 > We are straying from this convention in this tutorial to prevent naming conflicts.
 >
 {:.callout}

 > ## Directory Structure